 With computing technologies playing a greater role in all aspects of modern life, our graduates find their skills in high demand across a wide range of industries.

-A computing degree combines theoretical study and practical projects where you can learn subject-specific skills such as programming, systems, databases, computer platforms, website production and networking.
-The additional soft skills that a computing degree can equip you with include communication, leadership and organisational skills, all of which are highly sought after by employers.
+This computing degree combines theoretical study and practical projects.
+You can learn subject-specific skills such as programming, systems, databases, computer platforms, website production and networking.
+This degree also supports you in developing soft skills such as communication, leadership and organisation, which employers highly value.

-Computing skills are essential in today’s world.
-Computing is a global activity and graduates are employable anywhere in the world.
-Some of the main areas that graduates go into are network design, programming, web development, software application, interactive multi-media roles, IT support, consultancy and operations, E-commerce and business analysis.
+Computing skills are essential in today's world.
+Computing is a global activity, and our graduates are employable anywhere in the world.
+Some of the main areas that graduates go into are network design, programming, web development, software application, interactive multimedia roles, IT support, consultancy and operations, E-commerce and business analysis.

-After completing this degree, you might also choose to set up your own business offering web design or IT consultancy.
+After completing this degree, you might also set up your own business offering web design or IT consultancy.

 A common postgraduate route is teaching.
-Alternatively, you might choose to continue your development in computing via master’s or PhD level study in areas such as networks and security or software engineering.
+Alternatively, you might choose to continue your development in computing via a master's degree or PhD in areas such as networks and security or software engineering.

 Graduates can use the qualification as a stepping-stone into a range of other careers.
-For some of these roles, relevant experience and postgraduate study may be required.
-Roles include:
+Some of these roles may require relevant experience and/or postgraduate study.
+Some possibilities include the following: